 Note: The required Early Access Process differs from an early admittance policy.
-CSI charter schools can adopt Early Admittance policies to allow younger children to be admitted to Kindergarten and 1st grade; however, the school will not be eligible to receive state funding for the Kindergarten student and would only receive the equivalent of Kindergarten state funding for the 1st grader.
+CSI charter schools can adopt Early Admittance policies to allow younger children to be admitted to kindergarten and 1st grade; however, the school will not be eligible to receive state funding for the kindergarten student who turns 5 years old after October 1st..